Excellent

 At Klarity, we know that trying to find a provider in your area, requesting time off from work, and commuting long distances for appointments can make accessing care much more difficult—especially when you are dealing with treatment-resistant depression.

 Klarity makes online mental health treatment fast and hassle-free.
-When you book on our platform, we’ll connect you virtually with a board-certified mental health provider who can diagnose and prescribe medication online.
+When you book on our platform, we’ll connect you virtually with a board-certified mental health provider who can diagnose and prescribe medication online if medication is medically necessary for your treatment plan.

 Ready to get better faster?
 Find a provider and meet with them in two days or less!